USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_analysis_tools.md

 <!-- END COMMENT -->

-# Analysis Tools for CMAQ output
+# 7. Analysis Tools for CMAQ output

+## 7.1 Overview
-Many software programs are available for pre- and post-processing, evaluating and visualizing CMAQ output.
+Many software programs are freely available for pre- and post-processing, evaluating and visualizing CMAQ output.
+Examples of such freeware are provided in Table [7-1](#Analysis_Software_Table).
+Several other commercial packages, including MATLAB and IDL, also support the analysis and visualization of CMAQ inputs and outputs.
+Most visualization and analysis software that supports netCDF file formats will work with CMAQ output data.

+<a id=Analysis_Software_Table></a>
 **Table 7-1.
-Optional support software for CMAQ**
+Software Programs for Evaluating and Visualizing CMAQ Data**

 |**Software**|**Description**|     **Source**    |
 |------------|-------------------------------|---------------------------------------------|